top of page

 Born and die as one.

-What if i was born as non muslim?
-How will i know if my religion is right or wrong?
+What if I was born as non muslim?
+How will I know if my religion is the one?

-i didnt choose it myself, I was born into Islam and nurtured as one.
-Certainly, not fair.
+I didnt choose it myself, I was born into Islam and nurtured as one.
+Certainly, unfair to others.

-To me, insyallah, i will be rewarded jannah/heaven eventually because am muslim and
+To me, insyallah, I will be rewarded jannah/paradise eventually because am muslim and for others am afraid they are doomed to hell.

 All of them.